Sendai Airport

 Weather Briefing

-Sendai Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 miles or greater visibility.
+Sendai Airport is currently reporting instrument flight rules (IFR) conditions with broken clouds at 900 feet and 10 miles or greater visibility.

 Wind Analysis